-Planted in the 1940's, The Mount Zero Olive Grove is one of oldest olive groves in Australia, and sustainable farming practices have been a foundation ethos for the our business from the start.
-When 'the farm' was purchased in the 90's we Jane & Neil Seymour set about converting the dilapidated grove into a functioning farm using bio-dynamic principles.
+Planted in the 1940s, the Mount Zero olive grove is one of oldest olive groves in Australia.
+When it was purchased in the 1990s by Jane & Neil Seymour, the family set about converting the dilapidated grove into a functioning farm using bio-dynamic principles - sustainable farming practices have been core to the Mount Zero Olives business from the very start.

-A total of 6000 Spanish Manzanilla and Gordal Olive trees line the base of Mount Zero.
-The grove is self-sustaining, the trees feed directly from the soil humus rather than chemical inputs and energy is sourced from off-grid wind and solar generators.
+Today, a total of 6000 Spanish Manzanilla and Gordal Olive trees line the base of Mount Zero.
+The grove is self-sustaining - the trees feed directly from the soil humus rather than chemical inputs and energy is sourced from off-grid wind and solar generators.

 Close by we work with the traditional land owners of the Wimmera region, the Barengi Gadjin Land Council, to harvest the Pink Lake in Dimboola, Closely following their advice of we collaboratively hand harvest the lake for just two weeks each year to maintain its natural resources, beauty and the unique surrounds.